 Full-Coverage Basics

-A full-coverage policy includes three key auto insurance products: collision, comprehensive, and liability.
+By definition, you have full-coverage when your policy includes three key auto insurance products: collision, comprehensive, and liability.
 Below are some quick explanations of each:

 Liability